 How Can I Prove the Other Driver Caused My Accident?

 The police reports, witnesses, and our investigative teams will determine which driver is at fault.
 Often, police at the scene make the best determinations for the cause of the crash.
 If one driver’s car is in the other’s lane, the fault will be obvious.
 Cars that spun or rolled can make the scene more difficult to evaluate.
 The police report will provide an official account of the accident, so be sure you receive a copy once it has been filed at the police station.

 What Is the Process for Filing Claim Against the Other Driver?

-Once the proper professionals have established the fault, the claims process can begin.
+Once the fault has been established by the proper professionals, the claims process can begin.
 We will work with insurance companies to negotiate a settlement.
 Our lawyers are highly skilled in negotiation tactics with insurance companies.
 We understand the amount of compensation a victim should receive for his or her injuries, and we will fight for it.
 If a settlement can’t be reached or an insurance company refuses to negotiate with us, we will file suit in the local court system.
 Going to court will prolong the process but can be beneficial in the long run.

 What Compensation Can I Receive After a Head-On Collision?

 When the other driver is at fault, you are entitled to monetary compensation to cover medical bills and other losses.
 No two cases are exactly alike, but here are some common types of damages we have recovered for our clients: